chipsalliance/systolic/docs/en/main.typ

     operations, a fundamental computational task in many high-performance applications such as deep learning and scientific computing.
-The systolic array architecture is specifically chosen for its efficiency in handling large-scale matrix operations, as it allows for high throughput and low-latency computation by leveraging the parallel processing capabilities inherent in the systolic design.
+The systolic array architecture is specifically chosen for its efficiency in handling large-scale matrix operations, allowing for high throughput and low-latency computation through parallel processing.

-    The operation of the accelerator is managed via control registers, where users can configure the systolic array’s mode, initiate operations, and control data flow.
-Input data is fed into the systolic array through the data input registers, and the results are retrieved via the data output registers.
-Status registers provide real-time feedback on the progress and completion of operations, enabling efficient monitoring and management of the computation process.
+    The operation of the accelerator is managed via control registers, where users can configure the array's mode, initiate operations, and control data flow.
+Input data is fed through data registers, and results are retrieved via output registers.
+Status registers provide feedback on operation progress and completion.

-    By offloading matrix multiplication tasks to this accelerator, the computational burden on the main processor is significantly reduced, allowing it to focus on other tasks, thereby improving the overall system performance.
-This MMIO-based design also simplifies the integration of the accelerator into existing systems, ensuring compatibility and ease of use.
+    By offloading matrix multiplication tasks to this accelerator, the computational burden on the main processor is significantly reduced, improving overall system performance.
+This MMIO-based design also simplifies integration into existing systems, ensuring compatibility.
   ],
   document: [
     #include "about.typ"